Superman Smashes the Klan: Reception

 Superman Smashes the Klan was the 2020 Harvey Awards winner for Best Children or Young Adult Book, was the awarded the Mike Wieringo Spirit Award at the 2020 Ringo Awards and won both Best Publication for Kids and Best Adaptation from Another Medium at the 2021 Eisner Awards.

-Reviews for Superman Smashes the Klan were generally positive, especially with regards to its message and themes.
+Reviews were positive, especially with regards to its message and themes.
 Pierce Lydon of Newsarama praised Gene Luen Yang for exploring the "subtle and insidious ways that prejudice shows up in our everyday life".
 Rory Wilding of AIPT Comics said the series "succeeds as a positive and somewhat educational adventure about the acceptance of others".
-Sheraz Farooqi, for Newsweek, wrote, "a poignant moment in the story comes when a member of the Klan is cheerful of Superman's powers, taking it as a sign of white supremacy.
+Sheraz Farooqi, for Newsweek, wrote that "a poignant moment in the story comes when a member of the Klan is cheerful of Superman's powers, taking it as a sign of white supremacy.
 This ultimately is the catalyst for Superman to reveal himself as an alien to the rest of the world, unashamed of not being a human".

 Hillary Chute, for The New York Times, highlighted that all of the characters, including racist characters, "feel complex".
 Chute wrote that "while it suggests the similarity between the 'alien element' of nonwhites and the alien Superman, the book also confronts how Superman has been interpreted as a white-supremacist Übermensch, and how his visual presence has in the past been co-opted by the intolerant.
 In other words—as it also does in confronting racism against African-Americans, including by Asians—the book tackles perhaps predictable conflicts, but then deepens with every turn".

-The AV Club highlighted that the book weaves personal stories within the historical context and tackles a lot of concepts "for a middle-grade book, from the capitalist roots of the Klan to immigration, but the creative team does it all with grace and careful intention.
+The A.V.
+Club highlighted that the book weaves personal stories within the historical context and tackles a lot of concepts "for a middle-grade book, from the capitalist roots of the Klan to immigration, but the creative team does it all with grace and careful intention.
 Even the character design feels thoughtful, as antagonists are drawn without many of the classic markers of villainy, making it clear that physical appearance has nothing to do with risks people pose.
 If readers didn't already have the foundation of Superman, they might be overwhelmed by all that, but because they enter Superman Smashes The Klan with clear expectations of who is right and what is wrong, they have more emotional and intellectual energy to absorb and process all of it".

-Reviews of the artwork were also generally positive.
-The AV Club highlighted Gurihiru's "very animated, kid-friendly art style" and The New York Times stated "the vibrant visual world is controlled and inviting.
-Despite the hilarity of Superman’s enormous, almost frame-breaking body, Gurihiru’s cross-cultural artistic approach avoids the gimmicky".
-The Washington Post wrote that the art "does a stellar job of heightening the story’s drama".
+Reviews of the artwork were also positive.
+The AV Club highlighted Gurihiru's "very animated, kid-friendly art style" and The New York Times stated that "the vibrant visual world is controlled and inviting.
+Despite the hilarity of Superman's enormous, almost frame-breaking body, Gurihiru's cross-cultural artistic approach avoids the gimmicky".
+The Washington Post wrote that the art "does a stellar job of heightening the story's drama".
 Entertainment Weekly highlighted that "Gurihiru's art pays tribute to the 40s fashion that listeners of the original radio broadcast would have been wearing, while also creating a timeless aesthetic".